freedomofpress/securedrop-protocol/README.md

 The computation required for the message-fetching portion of this protocol limits the number of messages that can be stored on the server at once (a current estimate is that more than a few thousand would produce unreasonably slow computation times).
 Messages either need to be deleted upon receipt or to automatically expire after a reasonable interval.
 If implementing automatic message expiry, the expiration should have a degree of randomness, in order to avoid leaking metadata that could function as a form of timestamp.

 ### Denial of service
-Without traditional accounts, it might be easy to flood the service with unwanted messages or fetching requests that would be heavy on the server CPU.
-Depending on the individual *Newsroom* previous issues and threat model, classic rate-limiting techniques such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.
+Without traditional accounts, it might be easy to flood the service with unwanted messages or fetch requests that would be heavy on the server CPU.
+Depending on the individual *Newsroom*'s previous issues and threat model, classic rate-limiting techniques such as proof of work or captchas (even though we truly dislike them) could mitigate the issue.

 ### Minimize logging
 To minimize logging, and mix traffic better, it could be reasonable to make all endpoints the same and POST only and remove all GET parameters.
 An alternative solution could be to implement the full protocol over WebSockets.

 ### Revocation
 Revocation is a spicy topic.
 For ephemeral keys, we expect key expiration to be a sufficient measure.
 For long-term keys, it will be necessary to implement the infrastructure to support journalist de-enrollment and newsroom key rotation.
-For example, FPF could routinely publish a revocation list and host Newsroom revocation lists as well; however, a key design constraint is to ensure that the entire SecureDrop system can be set up autonomously, and function even without FPF's direct involvement.
+For example, FPF could routinely publish a revocation list and host Newsroom revocation lists as well; however, a key design constraint is to ensure that the entire SecureDrop system can be set up autonomously, and can function even without FPF's direct involvement.

 A good existing protocol for serving the revocation would be OCSP stapling served back directly by the SecureDrop server, so that clients (both sources and journalists) do not have to perform external requests.
 Otherwise we could find a way to (ab)use the current internet revocation infrastructure and build on top of that.

 ### More hardening
 This protocol can be hardened further in specific parts, including: rotating fetching keys regularly on the journalist side; adding a short (e.g., 30 day) expiration to ephemeral keys so that they are guaranteed to rotate even in case of malicious servers; and allowing for "submit-only" sources that do not save the passphrase and are not reachable after first contact.
 These details are left for internal team evaluation and production implementation constraints.